emissary-ingress/emissary/user-guide/getting-started.md

 ## 5. The Diagnostics Service in Kubernetes

-Ambassador includes an integrated diagnostics service to help with troubleshooting.
+Ambassador Edge Stack includes an integrated diagnostics service to help with troubleshooting.

 By default, this is exposed to the internet at the URL `http://{{AMBASSADOR_HOST}}/ambassador/v0/diag/`.
 Go to that URL from a web browser to view the diagnostic UI.